Skip to main content

 Events

-Garden for the Environment (GFE) will offer the following workshops and events in February and March 2025.
+Garden for the Environment (GFE) will offer the following workshops and events in September and October 2025.
 All will be at Garden for the Environment, San Francisco’s teaching garden, 1590 7th Avenue (at Lawton).
 Founded in 1990, GFE offers informative, hands-on workshops on most Saturdays that teach Bay Area residents how to grow climate-appropriate gardens and food, make compost, and conserve water.
 We hope you’ll join us for some of these terrific learning opportunities – we’re excited to have you in the garden!
-We encourage you to bring a mask to the garden to assist you in navigating your comfort level with the COVID situation.

 For more information, visit our website at www.gardenfortheenvironment.org.